Alyilyas/volcanic-tsunami-detection/README.md

 ## ⚙️ Setup instructions
 This guide provides step-by-step instructions for setting up and running the analysis.
-![Workflow flowchart of the offline and online settings](./output/figures/OFFLINE_SETTING1.png) As illustrated in the diagram, the code in this repository implements the main part of Offline Setting (the top right blue panel).
+![Workflow flowchart of the offline and online settings](./output/figures/OFFLINE_SETTING1.png) As illustrated in the diagram, the code in this repository implements the main part of Offline Setting (the top right--marked with red stripped square).
 The primary goal is to process historical seismic data to determine a robust detection threshold, which can then be used in a real-time monitoring system.

 Please follow the setup guide for your operating system: